- Flat rate shipping refers to one price regardless of the shipment weight

 - USPS Retail Ground

-USPS has a zone chart to calculate the distance between the origin zip code and destination zip code.
+USPS has a zone chart to calculate the distance between the origin and destination zip codes.
 There are a total of 9 USPS zones, with Zones 1-8 covering the continental US, Alaska, Hawaii, and US Territories such as Puerto Rico and the Virgin Islands.
-Zone 9 zip codes include US Territories, Commonwealths, and Freely Associated States that are mostly based in the Pacific Ocean, such as Guam, Northern Mariana Islands, and Republic of the Marshall Islands, to name a few places.
+Zone 9 zip codes include US Territories, Commonwealths, and the Freely Associated States that are mostly based in the Pacific Ocean, such as Guam, Northern Mariana Islands, and the Republic of the Marshall Islands, to name a few places.